 Insect bites can wreak havoc on summer fun, especially in places where mosquitoes and other biters are plentiful (like, ohhh… everywhere?).
-Here, we’ve broken down all of the different ways to keep bugs at bay, including the best bug repellents for kids.
+Here, we’ve broken down all of the different ways to keep bugs at bay, including the best bug repellent options for kids.

-At best, insect bites can make kids miserable.
+At best, itchy bug bites can make kids miserable.
 At worst, mosquito and tick bites can transmit nasty diseases like West Nile Virus, St. Louis encephalitis, Lyme disease, and Rocky Mountain spotted fever.

-Mosquito-borne illnesses don’t take a break, even during a global pandemic.
-If you live in a more tropical climate, and you’re heading out to your yard or to the store, consider protecting yourself.
-Zika was a concern for a while, but didn’t materialize in the US the way it was originally feared (phew!).
-That said, it continues to be a concern in the tropics, so take note if you are traveling south for a Babymoon (when this is all over :-)).
+Mosquito-borne illnesses don’t take a break, even during a pandemic.
+The Zika virus was a concern for a while, but didn’t materialize in the United States the way it was originally feared (phew!).
+That said, it continues to be a concern in the tropics, so take note if you are planning to travel south for a Babymoon.

 Ticks are nasty little suckers that can cause fun diseases like Lyme disease and Rocky Mountain spotted fever.
 Caused by the bacterium Borrelia burgdorferi, Lyme is transmitted through the bite of infected deer ticks (aka blacklegged ticks).